apollo

 Medicinal Benefits

-QUININE belongs to the class of 'anti-malarial drugs,' containing Quinine, primarily used to treat and prevent malaria.
-It is also used to treat and prevent nighttime cramps in the legs.
+Quinine belongs to the class of 'anti-malarial drugs' containing Quinine.
+It is primarily used to treat and prevent malaria and nighttime leg cramps.
 It treats malaria by increasing the levels of hemozoin (a toxic substance to the malarial parasite) in the blood.
-As a result, it kills the parasite and helps to stop the infection from spreading further.
+As a result, it kills the parasite and helps prevent the infection from spreading further.

 Directions for Use